-There are a variety of sources of information NIDA uses to monitor the prevalence and trends regarding drug abuse in the United States.
+NIDA uses multiple sources to monitor the prevalence and trends regarding drug use in the United States.
 The resources below cover a variety of drug related issues, including information on drug usage, emergency room data, prevention and treatment programs, and other research findings.

 Costs of Substance Abuse

-Abuse of tobacco, alcohol, and illicit drugs is costly to our Nation, exacting over $600 billion annually in costs related to crime, lost work productivity and healthcare.**
+Abuse of tobacco, alcohol, and illicit drugs is costly to our Nation, exacting more than $740 billion annually in costs related to crime, lost work productivity and health care.**